 Once you do move your foot, stretch your legs, or roll over off your arm, the nerve impulses begin to flow properly again.
 You don't regain feeling right away, however.
 There is a certain amount of re-adjustment time before the nerves transmit impulses correctly again.
 This increases the intensity of the tingling, causing the familiar "pins and needles" sensation.

 If this has ever happened to you, you know that there are actually a few distinct sensations you go through as your body part "wakes up."
 The tingling may be followed by a more uncomfortable burning sensation, before your body part finally returns to normal.
 This happens because the nerves in your body are made up of separate long nerve cells that carry different sorts of impulses.
 These nerve fibers have different surrounding structures.
 Some nerve fibers have thicker "insulation" around them and so take longer to begin transmitting impulses properly after they've been squeezed.
 The fibers that transmit pain and temperature information are relatively thin, so you feel the tingling situations pretty quickly.
 Motor control fibers are thinner than the ones carrying touch information, so you can move the body part before you've regained complete feeling in it.
 Eventually, all the nerve fibers return to normal and you regain full use of the sleeping body part.

 Still curious about your limbs or nerves?
-Check out the related articles and links on the next page.
+Check out the related articles and links below.